 Finding the right health insurance plan for you

-We offer Bronze, Silver and Gold health insurance plans with varying day-to-day benefits.
+We offer Health4Me Bronze, Health4Me Silver and Health4Me Gold health insurance plans with varying day-to-day benefits.
 Health insurance is best suited to those who are relatively healthy and don’t anticipate needing chronic healthcare services, but who still want to protect themselves against extensive emergency costs.
 Health insurance is also more flexible than medical aid schemes as it allows members to choose from a list of benefits that suit both their budget and individual medical needs.

 Bloom’s Major Medical Events Benefits offers both casualty coverage as well as hospital cash benefits, allowing you to minimise your risk of any extra out-of-pocket payments in your time of need.
 Find out more about our Major Medical Events Benefits and Hospital Cash & Emergency Lump Sum payments.
-Contact us for more information and receive a free quote from one of our expert consultants.